openfga/rfcs/20231214-listUsers-api.md

 - Naive server implementation which queries all subjects/users in the system that match the target subject/user filter and for each of them call Check on the provided `object` and `relation` (e.g. server-side BatchCheck naive implementation).

-A preliminary implementation spike revealed that this approach would not cater to various of the use cases we explored including the Google Share Dialog that is discussed in more depth above in [Example 5](#example-5-google-docs-share-dialog).
+A preliminary implementation spike revealed that this approach would not cater to various of the use cases we explored including the Google Share Dialog that is discussed in more depth above in [Resolved Paths](#resolved-paths).
 For this reason and for performance concerns (e.g. the volume of Checks that would have to occur) we do not feel this is a viable approach.

 - Encourage clients to implement Expand recursively themselves

 There’s nothing stopping clients from implementing ListUsers today using the existing `Expand` API, and we won’t necessarily discourage it even after we implement ListUsers.
 However, we want to build ListUsers to provide this API more natively in the API offering and thus reduce duplication across the community and the burden on the client.
 We want to provide developers in the community with a simple to use API that doesn’t require reimplementing this logic anywhere it is needed.
 I anticipate the community will build API endpoints providing recursive Expand for this use case, and so we may as well offer it natively in the API.

-# Prior Art
+## Prior Art
 [prior-art]: #prior-art

 The following code implements a POC implementation of `ListUsers`.
-The code is not quite complete when it comes to intersection and exclusion or the typed wildcard behavior described above, but it demonstrates the main algorithmic composition.
+The code is not quite complete when it comes to intersection and exclusion or the [typed public wildcard](#typed-public-wildcard) behavior described above, but it demonstrates the main algorithmic composition.
 Intersection and exclusion support will behave similarly to how intersection and exclusion behave in ListObjects.
 That is, a set of users that are contained under an intersection or exclusion will require additional Checks to resolve the set intersection or exclusion directly.

 https://github.com/jon-whit/openfga/blob/168986a51aae8281499aeb1b643d818621b70a07/pkg/server/commands/listusers/list_users_rpc.go

-# Unresolved Questions
+## Open Questions
-[unresolved-questions]: #unresolved-questions
+[open-questions]: #open-questions

+- What uses cases would this help you solve?
+See: [use cases](#use-cases)

 - What parts of the design do you expect to be resolved before this gets merged?

-  - Should a tuple such as `document:1#viewer@user:*` cause a result to be included in the response if the filter is `user_filter: [{type: "user"}]` or should we require explicit passing of `user_filter: [{type: "user", wildcard: {}}]`?
-Or should this be behavior that is configurable *per request* (e.g. a query parameter/input of the request itself)?

-  - Should we include the `resolved_paths` field in each response in the initial implementation, or should we postpone that?
-It is necessary to efficiently address the Google Doc Share Dialog scenario described in [Example 5](#example-5-google-docs-share-dialog).
-We just need to decide if that is in scope of the initial work.

-- What parts of the design do you expect to be resolved through implementation of the feature?

-  - The implementation should take into account dispatch composition.
-Any further expansion of a given ListUsers subproblem should be composed through a uniform loopback function call mechanism.
-This will allow for subproblem resolution to be dispatched over a network interface at a later time if we so choose.

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

-  - Providing a way to expand wildcards to the set of objects that the system knows about should initially be out of scope but can be revisited without significant impact at a later time (see [Typed Public Wildcard](#typed-public-wildcard) section for more info).